jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Without some goals and some efforts to reach it, no man can live.
+The world is round so that friendship may encircle it.
-- John Dewey
+- Pierre Teilhard de Chardin

-Updated on: [11/19/2022]
+Updated on: [11/20/2022]
 <!-- #quoteEnd -->
 </pre>